Stamp Duty Explained for Home Buyers

 When Stamp Duty Is Paid

 Stamp duty is generally due around settlement, within a set period of the transaction.
 It is normally paid as a lump sum, and in most cases it cannot simply be rolled into the mortgage — it needs to be available as cash.
 This is exactly why it belongs in your upfront budgeting rather than your loan calculations.
+In practice your conveyancer or solicitor usually arranges the payment as part of settlement, but the money still has to be yours, sitting ready.

 Frequently Asked Questions